-- ✓ Early Years Interventions Time for Twos, Nursery and Reception - ✓ Small group tuition / one-to-one phonics sessions for targeted children - ✓ Creating additional small booster sets for Literacy and Numeracy (reducing class size) - ✓ Behaviour interventions, mentor support and enrichment experiences for vulnerable children
+- ✓ Early Years Interventions including specific language development Time for Twos, Nursery and Reception - ✓ Small group tuition and one-to-one phonics sessions for targeted children - ✓ Creating additional small booster sets for English and Maths (reducing class size) - ✓ Behaviour interventions, mentor support and enrichment experiences for vulnerable children

-Providing quality first teaching to smaller classes/groups of children and meeting individual needs are central to the Wren's Nest Pupil Premium strategy.
+Providing high quality first teaching to smaller classes/groups of children and meeting individual needs are central to the Wren's Nest Pupil Premium strategy.

-This is in line with the EEF's recommended approach of using a range of strategies in the categories of 'Teaching, Targeted Academic Support and Wider Strategies.'
+This is in line with the EEF's recommended approach of using a range of strategies in the categories of 'High Quality Teaching, Targeted Academic Support and Wider Strategies.'